stephanbrez/obsidian-propman/README.md

 ### Features

 - _Move all or only specific Dataview properties into front matter_: no more hunting around for properties and manually copy pasting...save time and energy for **creating, not maintaining** more notes.
+  This even works with properties that have multiple values (comma separated).
 - _Delete a YAML or Dataview property from all files_: get rid a property that's redundant or no longer needed to reduce clutter and keep Obsidian snappy.
 - _Reorder front matter properties_: place fields in the order of your choosing to create visual consistency for easier reading across all your notes.
 - _Preview edits_: see what changes will be made to your notes **before** saving them so that you don't accidentally delete things.